2245080285/info1111/README.md

 # info1111
-Student Records Management System
+# Student Records Management System

-This project is a simple student records management system implemented in C. The program allows users to add, search, delete, and display student records.
+This is a simple student records management system implemented in C. It allows users to perform operations such as adding, searching, deleting, and displaying student records.
+The project is aimed at helping users keep track of their student records in a structured manner.

+## Features

+- Add a new student record: Users can add a new student record to the system by entering details such as name, age, gender, ID number, and grades for math, science, and English.
+The system validates the input and adds the record to the database.
+- Search for a student record: Users can search for a specific student record by ID number.
+The system searches the database and displays the record if found.
+- Delete a student record: Users can delete a student record by ID number.
+The system searches the database and deletes the record if found.
+- Display all student records: Users can display all the student records in the system.
+The system displays the records in a structured manner.

-Getting Started
+## Getting Started

-To run the program, you will need to have a C compiler installed on your computer.
-The program has been tested on the following compilers:
+To get started with the project, you will need to have a C compiler installed on your computer.
+The project has been tested on the following compilers:

-GCC
+- GCC
-Clang
+- Clang

 To compile the program, navigate to the directory containing the source code and type the following command in the terminal:

-go
-Copy code
-make
-This will create an executable file called student_records in the same directory.
-To run the program, type the following command in the terminal:

-bash
-Copy code
-./student_records
-This will start the program and display a menu with the available options.

-Usage
-The program provides the following options in the menu:

-Add a new student record
-Search for a student record by ID number
-Delete a student record by ID number
-Display all student records
-Quit
-To add a new student record, select option 1 and enter the details when prompted.
-The program will check if the record is valid before adding it to the database.

-To search for a student record, select option 2 and enter the ID number when prompted.
-The program will search the database and display the record if found.

-To delete a student record, select option 3 and enter the ID number when prompted.
-The program will search the database and delete the record if found.

-To display all student records, select option 4.
-The program will display all the records in the database.

-To quit the program, select option 5